-This post explains the differences between RC rate, expo and Super Rate, how these settings can affect your quadcopter performance, and how to set them up.
+This tutorial explains the differences between RC Rate, Expo, Super Rate, as well as Throttle Expo and Throttle Mid, how these settings affect the performance of a quadcopter, and some tips on how to set them up.

 You might be also interested in PID tuning.

 RC rate is the setting that controls the speed at which your quad rotates on a given axis (pitch, roll or yaw) for the TX stick travel.
 Betaflight ties RC Rate for Roll and Pitch together with a separate setting for Yaw.